Zip line: Canopy tours and adventure zip-lining

-A canopy tour (sometimes called a zip-line tour) provides a route through a wooded, and often mountainous, landscape making primary use of zip-lines and aerial bridges between platforms built in trees.
+A canopy tour (sometimes called a zip-line tour) provides a route through a wooded, and often mountainous, landscape, making primary use of zip-lines and aerial bridges between platforms built in trees.
 Tourists are harnessed to a cable for safety, and many are restricted to adults.
-Heights vary from a close to the ground to high up near the treetops.
+Heights vary from near to the ground to near the treetops.
 Canopy tours are largely marketed under the banner of ecotourism, although the environmental impact of any type of zip-line is a disputed topic.

-The terminology varies (canopy tour, zip-lining, flying fox), and the line between using zip-lines for ecotourism and zip-lining as an adventure sport is often not clearly drawn.
+The terminology varies (canopy tour, zip-lining, flying fox), and the distinction between using zip-lines for ecotourism and zip-lining as an adventure sport is often not clear.

 Zip-line tours are now popular vacation activities, found both at upscale resorts and at outdoor adventure camps, where they may be an element on a larger challenge such as a hike or ropes course.

 Operation

 Mechanism

 A type of pulley with a grooved wheel known as a sheave is used in zip-lines, and the pulley turns as it travels along, thus reducing friction and enabling greater speed than would otherwise be possible.

-The zip-line trolley is the frame or assembly together with the pulley inside that run along the cable.
-Zip-lines also have some kind of device to allow the cargo or rider take advantage of the pulley system.
+The zip-line trolley ("zipliner") is the frame or assembly together with the pulley inside that run along the cable.
+Zip-lines also have some kind of device to allow the cargo or rider to attach to the pulley system.
 This could include a harness, seat, a cabin or often just a handhold in smaller playground applications, that attaches to the pulley by a pivoting link or carabiner which secures the load, allowing the person or cargo to travel down the line.

 Braking

 To be propelled by gravity, the cable needs to be on a fairly steep slope.
-Even then the rider or cargo will often not travel completely to the end (although this will depend on the load), and some means of safely stopping the car at the bottom end is usually needed with the larger zip-lines.
-Users of zip lines must have means of stopping themselves.
+Even then, the rider or cargo will often not travel completely to the end (although this will depend on the load), and some means of safely stopping the car at the bottom end is usually needed with the larger zip-lines.
+Users of zip-lines must have some means of stopping themselves.
 Typical mechanisms include: